otovo/react-losen/README.md

 ### Publishing

-Publish new versions with `yarn run publish`. `Pack` guides you through the Through a wizard, this helps you bump the version number and publish to npm. **Note:** It's importaint to use the `run` argument, as `yarn publish` is a built in command and won't use `Pack`
+Publish new versions with `yarn run publish`. `Pack` guides you through the wizard, helps you bump the version number and publish to npm. **Note:** It's importaint to use the `run` argument, as `yarn publish` is a built in command and won't use `Pack`

 ### Building docs